 - Business continuity.
 Don't store work-related information only in a personal account if it needs to be available to others at the university for university business.
 Consider how others can access that information if something happens to you or you change jobs.

+Personal accounts should never be used to maintain or share the university's sensitive data.
 See Personal Accounts in the Sensitive Data Guide for more detail.